curiositas-books/.github/profile/README.md

 ## License

-This project and all its works are under [Creative Commons CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license.
+This project and all its works are under [Creative Commons CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license unless otherwise noted.
 You may do anything with the code and text provided, but please keep it open and please don't make any money from it.
 The books are sold for fair prices and make no use of DRM.
 It takes a lot of time and effort to create these works.
 I don't want to rely on an ad infested platform or publish only to DRM and device restricted media.
 Please do not exploit this.